Advertisement

 How to Make Slow Cooked BBQ Beef Brisket

-Pat the brisket dry with paper towels so the rub sticks well.
+Pat the brisket dry with paper towels and trim any thick, hard fat caps if needed.

-In a small bowl, combine brown sugar, smoked paprika, garlic powder, onion powder, cumin, chili powder, salt, and pepper.
+Stir together brown sugar, smoked paprika, garlic powder, onion powder, cumin, chili powder, kosher salt, and black pepper in a small bowl.

-Rub the spice mixture all over the brisket, covering the top, bottom, and sides evenly.
+Rub the spice mixture all over the brisket, pressing it into every surface, and let it sit 15 to 30 minutes.

 2. Sear the brisket for deeper flavor